-Finally my thanks go to whom my love will never end, my father and my mother, to my brothers and a sister, that help me a lot and their encouragement in my studies, so that I could be successful in my life.
+Finally my thanks go to whom my love will never end, my father and my mother, to my sisters, that help me a lot and their encouragement in my studies, so that I could be successful in my life.
 Thanks!